-Some things we think about:
+Some things to think about:

 - A ritual arc should deepen the magic, not be a rigid structure.
 Let the story inspire you, not shackle you.
 Adapt the story and arc to the work you want to do. - The opening ritual helps people feel welcome and included in the circle, and begins to immerse us in the entire story.
-For the Salmon story, the opening ritual focused on our awakening into a "school" of fish, all starting the journey together. - Morning paths are good times for discussions, nature explorations, and projects.
+For the Salmon story, the opening ritual focuses on awakening into a "school" of fish, all starting the journey together. - Morning paths are good times for discussions, nature explorations, and projects.
 Night rituals are good for mystery, allies work, and trances.
-Arc planners think about this back-and-forth flow. - At a camp with four or five nights, we often leave the last night for the talent show - a nice way to begin to transition back to our daily lives.
-This means our most intense ritual - the journey into the deepest mystery, the working we expect to be most challenging - is the second-to-last night.
-Arc planners keep that in mind as they look at the story.
+Arc planners think about this back-and-forth flow.